Starting a Destination Marketing Organization (DMO) Guide and Toolkit

 - Project Duration: January 2015 – May 2015

-Solimar is developing an interactive educational toolkit that will help tourism authorities to create or enhance a destination marketing organization that meets the requirements for DMAI’s Destination Marketing Accreditation Program (DMAP).
-The toolkit will cover each of the DMAP’s core components: Governance and finance; human resources and technology; marketing; individual and group visitor services; sales and communications; membership; management and facilities; destination development and research/market intelligence; stakeholder relationships.
+Solimar developed an interactive educational toolkit that will help tourism authorities to create or enhance a destination marketing organization that meets the requirements for DMAI’s Destination Marketing Accreditation Program (DMAP).
+The toolkit covers each of the DMAP’s core components: Governance and finance; human resources and technology; marketing; individual and group visitor services; sales and communications; membership; management and facilities; destination development and research/market intelligence; stakeholder relationships.

 - Introductions to key tourism and destination marketing concepts